freqtrade/freqtrade/docs/bot-usage.md

   -h, --help            show this help message and exit -v, --verbose         Verbose mode (-vv for more, -vvv to get all messages).
-  --logfile FILE        Log to the file specified --version             show program's version number and exit -c PATH, --config PATH
+  --logfile FILE        Log to the file specified
+  -V, --version         show program's version number and exit -c PATH, --config PATH
                         Specify configuration file (default: None).
 Multiple
                         --config options may be used.
 Can be set to '-' to